securiteinfo/yara_qakbot/README.md

-# yara_qakbot :  yara detectiobn rule for Qakbot
+# yara_qakbot :  yara detection rule for Qakbot

 Qakbot, included in .one file have javascript obfuscation.
 This rule detects this obfuscation.